eternnoir/pyTelegramBotAPI/README.md

 * [Diccionario de la RAE](https://t.me/dleraebot) ([source](https://github.com/studentenherz/dleraebot)) This bot lets you find difinitions of words in Spanish using [RAE's dictionary](https://dle.rae.es/).
 It features direct message and inline search.
 * [remoteTelegramShell](https://github.com/EnriqueMoran/remoteTelegramShell) by [EnriqueMoran](https://github.com/EnriqueMoran).
 Control your LinuxOS computer through Telegram.
 * [Pyfram-telegram-bot](https://github.com/skelly37/pyfram-telegram-bot) Query wolframalpha.com and make use of its API through Telegram.
+* [TranslateThisBot](https://gitlab.com/WuerfelDev/translatethisvideo) This Bot can understand spoken text in videos and translate it to English

 **Want to have your bot listed here?
 Just make a pull request.
 Only bots with public source code are accepted.**